 Indexing collects, parses, and stores your inputs to facilitate fast and accurate information retrieval.
 Indexing happens automatically every time you add new inputs to your app.
 Indexing enables responsive visual search, data clustering, concept search and model training.

 An input is the data you're providing into the platform.
 Inputs and their predictions are indexed so that they can be used for search.
 You can also add your own concepts to inputs to use when training your own model.
 When you upload data to an app that is known as "POSTing" inputs.
 You can also send inputs to a model to get a model's outputs with PostModelOutputs.

-Clarifai has built some great models for you use, but there are times when you wish you had a model that sees the world the way you see it, with your own concepts.
+Clarifai has built some great models for you to use, but there are times when you wish you had a model that sees the world the way you see it—with your own concepts.
 You can use your own model by adding images with concepts, training it, and then specifying it when making predictions.

-An Operation is an action that is performed via our API or User Interface.
+An operation is an action that is performed via our API or User Interface.
 It can include actions such as predictions, searches, input uploads, training custom models, model evaluations and more.

 An output, usually in the form of a prediction or predictions, is the data returned to you when you send an input into a model.
 Because of their close relationship, the terms "outputs" and "predictions" are sometimes used interchangeably.

 In bias, when a model recognizes an unrelated feature as a positive aspect for a concept.

 It's also known as downsampling.
 It reduces the dimensionality of each feature map, but retains the most important information for that image.
 In the end, pooling makes it possible to recognize elements no matter where they are located.
 The goal of this step is to progressively reduce the spatial size of the input representation, making it more manageable to process.